Tres leches cake

-A tres leches cake (lit. 'three-milk cake'; pastel de tres leches, torta de tres leches or bizcocho de tres leches), dulce de tres leches, also known as pan tres leches (lit. 'three-milk bread') or simply tres leches, is a sponge cake originating in Latin America soaked in three kinds of milk: evaporated milk, condensed milk, and whole milk.
-It is often topped with whipped cream, fruit and cinnamon.
+A tres leches cake (lit. 'three-milk cake'; pastel de tres leches, torta de tres leches or bizcocho de tres leches), also known as dulce de tres leches (lit. 'three-milk sweet'), pan tres leches (lit. 'three-milk bread') or simply tres leches (lit. 'three milks'), is a Latin American sponge cake soaked in evaporated milk, condensed milk and whole milk.
+It is often topped with whipped cream, fruit, and cinnamon.

-Tres leches is a very light cake with many air bubbles.
-This distinct texture is why it does not have a soggy consistency despite being soaked in a mixture of three types of milk.
-A variation of the cake has since spread to Southeastern Europe, especially Albania and Turkey, where it is known as trileçe or trileće.
+Tres leches is a light cake with many air bubbles.
+This spongy texture is why it does not have a soggy consistency despite being soaked in a mixture of three types of milk.
+A variation has spread to Southeastern Europe, especially Albania, Bosnia and Herzegovina and Turkey, where it is known as trileçe or trileće.